 Different states have different time limitations in regard to how long you have to bring a claim or lawsuit (statute of limitations) for a cerebral palsy birth injury case.
 In general, most states limit this time frame to two years from the incident, or rather, 2 years from when you are made aware of the injury.
 However, there exists a “loophole” of sorts.

-Some states (including Texas) do allow injured children to file a lawsuit on their own behalf until they reach the age of majority (18 years old).
+Some states (including Texas) allow injured children to file a lawsuit on their own behalf up until two years after they reach the age of majority (essentially, they have until their 20th birthday).
 However, Texas also has a 10-year statute of repose on all medical malpractice cases.
-Since cerebral palsy cases are birth injuries, and birth injuries are medical malpractice, this means that you have the ability to file a lawsuit against the doctor until the child turns 10 years of age.
+Since cerebral palsy cases are caused by birth injuries, and birth injuries fall under the category of medical malpractice, this means that you may have the ability to file a lawsuit against the doctor until the child turns 10 years of age.

 This being said, bringing a medical malpractice case several years after the incident is going to prove very challenging.
 If you’re considering your legal options, we strongly advise you to call us for a free consultation as soon as possible.
 We’re happy to look into the facts of your case for no charge and provide you with answers regarding your legal options.